Shi Yinle

-Shi Yinle (Shì Yán Lè (释延乐, 释延乐)), born Yin Qingquan (Yǐn Qìng Quán (尹慶權, 尹慶權)), is a Chinese Buddhist monk who is the newly appointed abbot of the Shaolin Temple since 2025.
+Shi Yinle (Shì Yìnlè (释印乐, 釋印樂)), born Yin Qingquan (Yǐn Qīngquán (尹清全)), is a Chinese Buddhist monk who has served as abbot of the Shaolin Temple since 2025.
 He is known for his role as the former abbot of the White Horse Temple.

 Biography

 Venerable Shi Yinle was born in southern Henan's Tongbai county in 1966 and was ordained at the Tongbai Mountain Temple at the age of 16.
 In 1986, after training at the Qixia Temple in eastern China, he went on to study at the Chinese Buddhist Academy.
 Shi Yinle then joined the Henan Provincial Buddhist Association, eventually assuming the position of deputy secretary-general, as well as becoming vice-secretary of the Chinese Buddhist Association and a deputy to the National People's Congress.
 In 2003, the Henan association appointed him to serve at the historic site of the White Horse Temple, know by scholars as the oldest Buddhist temple in China, where he was promoted to abbot two years later.